pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select symbol K
+1. select symbol g
-2. select word temp
+2. select word number
-3. select from letter K to symbol K
+3. select from symbol M to symbol g
-4. select from symbol M to last letter g
+4. select from letter g to fourth K
-5. select from first symbol g to g
+5. select from 1ª letter g to M
-6. select from 42ª letter M to last symbol g
+6. select from 1ª symbol g to 1ª letter M
-7. select from line 1 to 1
+7. select from line 42 to 42

 **Português**